Mackenzie | April 01, 2022 | Hubspot

 Some of the tools the HubSpot Sales Hub offers are:

 Just like the Marketing Hub, HubSpot's Sales Hub has a vast offering of sales tools, depending on the tier that best fits your company.
-And, they all integrate with the Marketing Hub, the Service Hub, and of course the HubSpot CRM.
-For more information regarding how HubSpot Sales Hub works, check out this more in-depth blog regarding the tool.
+And, they all integrate with the Marketing Hub, the Service Hub, and of course the HubSpot CMS.

 The HubSpot Service Hub includes:

-The HubSpot Service Hub works on top of your free HubSpot CRM, so anyone on your service team can see previous interactions a client has had with marketing and sales teams, and determine quickly how best to resolve any potential issues.
+And just like every other hub, the HubSpot Service Hub works in tandem with the rest of the CRM, so anyone on your service team can see previous interactions a client has had with marketing and sales teams, and determine quickly how best to resolve any potential issues.

-Evenbound is a HubSpot Gold Agency Partner, which means HubSpot is what we do.
-If you have questions about any of HubSpot's software offerings, whether it's one of the Hubs, the CRM, or all of it, we'd be happy to help!
+Evenbound is a HubSpot Diamond Agency Partner, which means HubSpot is what we do.
+If you have questions about any of HubSpot's software offerings, whether it's one of the Hubs, the CRM, or all of it, we are happy to help!

 HubSpot can be a little complicated to figure out at first, but once you see it in action, it's one of the most user-friendly growth tools on the market today.